 Opening Hours and Prices

-- May, June and September: every day except Monday, from 10am to 6pm (exceptional opening Whit Monday);
+May, June and September: open every day, except Monday, from 10am to 6pm; Open on Pentecost Monday: 21st May 2018.

 Access from Chamonix